brh55/slack-contentful/README.md

 1. Go to [Contentful](https://contentful.com).
 2. Login with your credentials.
-3. Locate the cog icon labeled settings, and click on 'webhooks'
+3. Locate the cog icon labeled settings, and click on 'webhooks'.
-4. Hit "New Webhook", and enter your server address in the URL bar
+4. Hit 'New Webhook', and enter your server address in the URL bar.
-5. Click Create Webhook
+5. Click 'Create Webhook'.

 And you're all set!